-We often celebrate harvest time and autumn at the museum by focusing some of our learning activities around pumpkins and squash, and last year we held our first pumpkin festival.
-Since things are a little bit different this year our learning team has put together a virtual celebration.
+We often celebrate harvest time and autumn at the museum by focusing some of our learning activities around pumpkins and squash.

 Browse our pumpkin fact sheet, check out some historical photographs of pumpkins held in the museum’s own collection, or take part in one of our suggested hands on activities.

-Children’s competition: Make an animal using a pumpkin or a squash as the body.
+Make an animal using a pumpkin or a squash as the body.
 Give your animal a name!
-Look at some of the photographs of entries from last year to give you some ideas.
+Look at some of the pumpkin animals created by our learning participants for ideas.

 Please do cook and eat the squash/pumpkin after you have photographed it – don’t just bin it!